remotedisk/mini_blog/README.md

 - Ensure template variables use the correct `{{VARIABLE}}` format
 - Check for typos in variable names

+**Styling issues:**
+- Ensure `src/style.css` exists and is valid CSS
+- Check that CSS files are being copied to `dist/` and `dist/blog/`
+- Verify CSS links in templates point to the correct relative paths
+- Clear browser cache if styles aren't updating

 **Local server issues:**
 - Try different ports: `python3 -m http.server 3000 -d dist`
 - Or use Node.js: `npx serve dist -p 3000`